datahub-project/datahub/docs/features/feature-guides/compliance-forms/complete-a-form.md

        alt="Open Compliance Form from Task Center"/>
 </p>

-## Completing a Form for a Single Asset
+## Complete a Form for a Single Asset

 When filling out a Compliance Form for a single Asset, you'll see a list of Questions tailored to that Asset, with clear labels showing which ones are required.
 Here's how it works: